 Bipolar disorder is categorized by Type I or Type II.

 Bipolar Type I manifests as symptoms the average person associates with “manic depression”.
 Mood swings are severe with extreme highs and lows, sometimes leaving the person so low they consider suicide.
+(Please contact 911 if you or someone you know is suicidal.)
 Psychosis is not uncommon in Bipolar I.

 People with Bipolar I are more likely to end up seeing the inside of a psych hospital than those with Biploar II because their symptoms are more severe and can lead to dangerous behavior.